+3. The Power of Social Media

-Social media has become an indispensable outreach channel, and although a survey by McKinsey has established that email is 40 times more effective at prompting purchase than social media, LinkedIn, Facebook, Twitter, Instagram, and Pinterest are excellent for expanding your reach and building exposure.
+Social media has become an indispensable outreach channel, and although a survey by McKinsey has established that email is 40 times more effective at prompting purchases than social media, LinkedIn, Facebook, Twitter, Instagram, and Pinterest are excellent for expanding your reach and building exposure.